dataform-co/dataform/content/docs/getting-started/index.md

 ---
-title: Core concepts
+title: Getting Started
-priority: 1
+priority: 0
 ---

 ## What is Dataform?